Where do we go wrong?

 2. Follow the Three Principles of Humanistic Psychology

 Carl Rogers was a Humanistic Psychologist who believed that only three elements were essential for promoting growth and well-being in others.
 These were:

 - Empathic Attunement: It is important to really try to see the world in the way that the other person does, and understand how they view the particular situation and feel about it.
-If we can show this to them in a way that they feel it, they will know that we get it, and will develop greater trust in opening up to us about other things going forward.
-They will also feel less alone and isolated, and will be more responsive if we then suggest potential ways to help them out of a predicament.
+If we can show this to them in a way that they feel it, they will know that we get it and will develop greater trust in opening up to us about other things going forward.
+They will also feel less alone and isolated and will be more responsive if we then suggest potential ways to help them out of a predicament.
 Without understanding first, any advice that is given usually falls flat and is not taken on at best, or is seen as uncaring and interfering at worst.

-- Congruency: It is important make sure that what we are expressing is consistent with how we feel (in a way that is appropriate to the other person or audience).
-Obviously a parent who is upset at something that has happened in their life may not want to burden a child with their problems.
+- Congruency: It is essential to make sure that what we are expressing is consistent with how we feel (in a way that is appropriate to the other person or audience).
+Obviously, a parent who is upset at something that has happened in their life may not want to burden a child with their problems.
 However, it still better to say “Mummy is a little upset but she is going to be okay” rather than “nothing, everything is fine” when a child asks “what’s wrong mummy?” because they have accurately picked up on how you are feeling.
 Telling them something that is not congruent with how you feel will only confuse them and potentially make them doubt their perception and judgment going forward.
 The more congruent we are, the more trustworthy we are to others, and the less they have to worry about resentment building up or things being kept from them.

 3. Practice Effective Communication